SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

 In a second set of experiments, we evaluate the effect of using different numbers of segmentations during training.
-Hence, we retrain SynthSeg on increasing numbers of label maps randomly taken from T1-39 ($N \in \{1, 5, 10, 15, 20\}$, see Supplement~5).
+Hence, we retrain SynthSeg on increasing numbers of label maps randomly selected from T1-39 ($N \in \{1, 5, 10, 15, 20\}$, see Supplement~6).
 Moreover, we include the version of SynthSeg trained on all available maps, to quantify the effect of adding automated segmentations from diverse populations.
-All networks are evaluated on six representative datasets, including a new subset of ADNI with T1 scans at \SI{1}{\milli\meter^3} (Figure~\ref{fig:exp3_n_atlas}).
-The results reveal that using only one training map already attains decent Dice scores (between 0.67 and 0.79 for all datasets).
-As expected, the accuracy then increases when adding more maps, and the average Dice plateaus at $N=5$ subjects (except for MSp-PD, which levels off at $N=10$).
-Interestingly, Figure~\ref{fig:exp3_n_atlas} also shows that SynthSeg requires fewer training examples than the T1 baseline to converge towards its full potential.
+All networks are evaluated on six representative datasets (Figure~\ref{fig:exp3_n_atlas}).
+The results reveal that using only one training map already attains decent Dice scores (between 0.68 and 0.80 for all datasets).
+As expected, the accuracy increases when adding more maps, and Dice scores plateau at $N=5$ (except for MSp-PD, which levels off at $N=10$).
+Interestingly, Figure~\ref{fig:exp3_n_atlas} also shows that SynthSeg requires fewer training examples than the T1 baseline to converge towards its maximum accuracy.

-Meanwhile, adding a large amount of automated training maps leads to improved robustness, especially for the ADNI and FLAIR datasets with ageing and diseased subjects (Dice scores increase by 1.8 and 1.9 points respectively).
-This effect is even more pronounced when studying the 1\% of ADNI subjects with the largest ventricular volumes (relatively to the inter-cranial volume, ICV), which we use as a proxy for severity of AD.
-The results reveal that for such subjects, Dice scores increase by 5 points for the network trained on all label maps, which effectively shows much better segmentations of AD subjects (Figure~\ref{fig:exp3_n_atlas_ex}).
+Meanwhile, adding a large amount of training automated maps enables us to improve robustness to morphological variability, especially for the ADNI and FLAIR datasets with ageing and diseased subjects (Dice scores increase by 1.9 and 2.0 points respectively).
+To confirm this trend, we study the 3\% of ADNI subjects with the largest ventricular volumes (relatively to the intracranial volume, ICV), whose morphology substantially deviates from the 20 manual training maps.
+For these ADNI cases (30 in total), the average Dice score increases by 4.7 Dice points for the network trained on all label maps compared with the one trained on manual maps only.
+This result further demonstrates the gain in robustness obtained by adding automated label maps to the training set of SynthSeg (Figure~\ref{fig:exp3_n_atlas_ex}).